Going Green is GOOD for Business!

 Trees and plants provide many other benefits as well including improved air quality, reduced temperatures in the summer and provide shade, reduce heating and cooling costs, provides habitat for wildlife and promotes recreation and aesthetic value.
 Trees can even increase property value!

 Trees and plants are good for our groundwater and prevent runoff… But which ones do we plant?
 Try native!
 Native plants and grass require less attention and survive well on their own because they are already well adjusted to our soil types and seasonal patterns.
 There is no need for expensive fertilizers and pesticides which get washed away and pollute our water.
-Native plants, trees and gardens can have the same aesthetic appeal and require a lot less work without adding harsh chemicals to our water.
-Native plants have a lot of other benefits as well such as promoting biodiversity and they attract and support native insect and wildlife.
+Native plants, trees, and gardens can have the same aesthetic appeal and require a lot less work without adding harsh chemicals to our water.
+Native plants have a lot of other benefits as well such as promoting biodiversity and attracting and supporting native insects and wildlife.

 Thinking of starting a native garden or adding some native plants?
 Here are some great starter plants for Connecticut!